Toowong

 Toowong lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Toowong's population was around 13,942 as of Aug 2025, showing an increase of 1,514 people since the 2021 Census.
-The 2021 Census reported a population of 12,428 people in Toowong.
-This increase is inferred from the ABS's estimated resident population of 13,665 as of June 2024 and an additional 275 validated new addresses since the Census date.
-This results in a population density ratio of 3,593 persons per square kilometer, placing Toowong in the upper quartile relative to national locations assessed by AreaSearch.
-Toowong's growth rate of 12.2% since the 2021 census exceeded the national average of 8.6%.
-Overseas migration contributed approximately 84.9% of overall population gains during recent periods, driving population growth in the area.
+Toowong's population is around 13,944 as of Nov 2025.
+This reflects an increase of 1,516 people since the 2021 Census, which reported a population of 12,428 people.
+The change is inferred from the estimated resident population of 13,665 from the ABS as of June 2024 and an additional 276 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,593 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Toowong's growth rate of 12.2% since the 2021 census exceeded the national average (8.9%).
+Population growth was primarily driven by overseas migration contributing approximately 84.9%.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Forecasting demographic trends, a significant population increase is expected in Toowong by 2041, with an anticipated expansion of 3,781 persons, representing a total increase of 25.1% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+By 2041, a significant population increase is forecasted, with the area expected to expand by 3,781 persons, an increase of 25.1% over the 17 years.

 Frequently Asked Questions - Population